sav-che/TL-2/Authors/Rink, Henrik Johannes {std. Rink}.md

-> [!cite] BHL link: this entry starts at [page 796](https://www.biodiversitylibrary.org/item/103624#page/810/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 796](https://www.biodiversitylibrary.org/page/33190267) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rink, Henrik Johannes (1819-1893), Danish (of German parents) geographer, geologist and explorer; Dr. phil.
 Kiel 1844; participated in the circumnavigation of the *Galathea* 1845-1846 (until Penang), surveying the Nicobars; in Northern Greenland 1848-1855; Royal Inspector (Governor) of South Greenland 1855-1868; Director of the Royal Greenland Board of Trade (Kön.
 Grönl.
-Handel) 1871-1882; retired to Christiania (Oslo). (*Rink*).
+Handel) 1871-1882; retired to Christiania (Oslo).
+**Abbreviated name**: *Rink*

 #### Herbarium and types